 Arts Theologian | University Professor

-Taylor Worley serves as Associate Vice President of Spiritual Life and University Ministries as well as Associate Professor of Christian Thought at Trinity International University in Deerfield, Illinois.
+Taylor Worley serves as visiting associate professor of art history at Wheaton College and project director for “Thinking about Thinking: Conceptual Art and the Contemplative Tradition” funded by the Templeton Religion Trust.
 He completed a Ph.D. in the areas of contemporary art and theological aesthetics in the Institute for Theology, Imagination, and the Arts at the University of St. Andrews.
-Taylor is married to Anna, and they have three children: Elizabeth, Quinn, and Graham.
+Taylor is married to Anna, and they have four children: Elizabeth, Quinn, Graham, and Lillian.